Homesteading keeps you busy & there are many seasonal tasks.

 - Keep weeding and hoeing.

-- Protect plants as needed from frost with heavy weight row covers.
+- Protect plants as needed from frost with frost protection fabric.

 - Direct seed in cold frames.

-- Sow overwintering crops in cold frames or low tunnels.
+- Sow overwintering vegetables in cold frames or low tunnels.

-- Mulch the root crops, harvest some of them to store in sand.
+- Mulch the root crops.
+Harvest some of them to store in sand in a root cellar.

-- Prepare garlic bed and plant garlic.
+- Prepare garlic bed and grow garlic.
 Mulch the garlic bed with leaves.